paulghaddad/baby_site/src/pages/activities/index.md

 ### Make time for book time

 It’s never too early to start reading.
-I began reading to my son as soon as we got home from the hospital, and we haven’t stopped!
+I began reading to Hayden as soon as we got home from the hospital, and we haven’t stopped!

-Early on, I read to my son while holding him.
+Early on, I read while holding him.

 But I soon found it more comfortable to lay on our backs, side-by-side on his playmat, where I’d hold the book above his head.
 I found this position to be easier and more comfortable.
 There was less to juggle!